Monroe County, Pennsylvania: Housing

-Metropolitan Statistical Area
+Micropolitan statistical area

-The U.S. Office of Management and Budget has designated Monroe County as the East Stroudsburg, PA Micropolitan Statistical Area.
+The U.S. Office of Management and Budget has designated Monroe County as the East Stroudsburg, PA micropolitan statistical area.
 Prior to 2023, the area was designated as a metropolitan area.
 As of the 2010 census the Metro area had a population of 169,842.
 The area ranks 12th most populous in the state of Pennsylvania and ranks 244th most populous in the United States.

 The U.S. Office of Management and Budget has also designated Monroe County as part of the larger Allentown-Bethlehem-East Stroudsburg, PA-NJ Combined Statistical Area.
 As of the 2020 US Census, the population of the CSA was 1,030,216, making it the third most populous Combined Statistical Area in Pennsylvania, and the 59th most populous in the United States.
 Monroe County was once part of the New York CSA, but as of 2023, Pike County is the only county in Pennsylvania grouped with New York's CSA.